hyunjunian/Poor-Charlie-s-Almanack/en.md

 I had a huge family.
 Nancy and I supported eight children.
 And I didn’t realize that the law was going to get as prosperous as it suddenly got.
 The big money came into law shortly after I left it.
 By 1962, I was mostly out, and I was totally out by 1965.
 So that was a long time ago.

 Also, I preferred making the decisions and gambling my own money.
 I usually thought I knew better than the client anyway.
 So why should I have to do it his way?
 So, partly it was having an opinionated personality.
 And partly it was a desire to get resources permitting independence.

-> I preferred making the decisions and gambling my own money.
-I usually thought I knew better than the client anyway.
-So why should I have to do it his way?
->

 Also, the bulk of my clients were terrific, but there were one or two I didn’t enjoy.
 Plus, I like the independence of a capitalist.
 And I’d always had sort of a gambling personality.
 I like figuring things out and making bets.
 So I simply did what came naturally.